Welcome to the Dr. McCleery Lobo Wolves Digital Archive!

 Jack and Marjorie Lynch carried on Dr. McCleery's work and in 1972 moved the wolves to Gardiner, Washington where they named the new park "Loboland USA" and later the "Pacific Wolf Preserve."
 In 1979, the Lynches closed the park to the public, preferring to focus on the wolves' care rather than exhibiting them.

 In 1980 Jack Lynch and his new partner Mary Wheeler moved the wolves to a private sanctuary in Emigrant, Montana, the lobo wolves' natural habitat.
-Jack passed away on July 26, 2006.
+Jack passed away in July 2006.
 In 2008, Mary moved the wolves to a new location in Bridger, Montana.
 Mary passed away in March 2016.
 Her son and his wife, Ed and Terry Wheeler, took care of the wolves for two years before finding them permanent caretakers with Wolf Haven, the organization that currently maintains and cares for the wolves at their Bridger, Montana location.